-AFF assisted the Department of Health Social Care (DHSC) and NHS England with developing information for the NHS Healthcare for the Armed Forces Healthcare webpage.
+The NHS website has a specific webpage for the Armed Forces Community.
 We hope you find it helpful and welcome your feedback.Back to top

 The NHS Constitution establishes the principles and values of the NHS in England.

-All serving personnel are registered at Defence Primary Healthcare (DPHC) Medical Centres.
-You and your family may be able to register at a DPHC medical centre, depending on where you live.
+All serving personnel are registered at Defence Primary Healthcare (DPHC) Medical Centres and you and your family may be able to register at a DPHC medical centre, depending on where you live.

 DPHC medical centres and access to services may differ slightly from NHS GP practices.
-At a DPHC medical centre, you will receive treatment from a mixture of service and civilian healthcare specialists.
-You can choose to register at a NHS GP practice if you prefer to.
+At a DPHC medical centre, you will receive treatment from a mixture of Service and civilian healthcare specialists.
+You can choose to register at an NHS GP practice if you prefer to.

 For children at boarding school in the UK:

 Most children who attend boarding school should be registered with a GP practice local to their school, but this will only usually cover them in term time.
-This is because there is often a significant distance between the child’s school location and home, so the GP practice would not be able to cover emergency visits.
+This is because there is often a significant distance between the child’s school location and home, so the GP practice would not be able to cover emergency visits if they remain registered there.

-Also, if your child were ill, you wouldn’t necessarily want to travel long distances to visit their GP.
+Also, if your child were ill, you would not necessarily want to travel long distances to visit their GP.
 If your child requires medical treatment while they are at home in the holidays, they can be registered as a temporary resident at your local GP practice.
 You can see a temporary GP for up to three months (if you require longer than this you will have to re-register with the practice).
 The temporary GP will pass on any treatment details to your child’s permanent GP to add to their medical records.

 If you are living overseas, you should be able to register as a temporary resident if you need medical treatment whilst in the UK.